-Translation is an art more than a skill, as the quality of a good translator is to make minute modifications to the text to make it impressive while taking consideration of audience, context and environment.
+The translation is an art more than a skill, as the quality of a good translator is to make minute modifications to the text to make it impressive while taking into consideration of audience, context and environment.
 Candidates must take specialised training classes in translation & interpretation and get certified.
 A certified Language Translator has the highest possible chances of securing Language translator jobs.

 Step 5: Sharpen their computer skills

 Learners must have proficient computer skills, as there are certain terminologies where translating requires using specific computer programs.
 Using computer programs like Memsource, Wordfast will make the translation process much quicker and efficient.

 Step 6: Get some experience

 Students may gain experience as a translator while working as a Freelancer, Contractor Internship, etc, which will add some experience to their resume.
 Starting the professional journey will add to your resume, giving you great exposure and opportunities later!

 Once you have acquired the necessary skills and training, you can pursue to be a language translator and can be adapted to different roles and positions that correspond to your skills.
 Translators are needed in diverse occupations.
 The various roles that translators may perform are listed below: